tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {:izzo=>[]}
 ```

-Does this also avoid our problem of re-using the same value?
+Does this continue to avoid our problem of reusing the same value?

 ```ruby
 > h[:first] << 1